ricardoinaciopt/mast/README.md

 To initiate experiments and evaluate different models and resampling techniques, use `main.py`.
 Specify the scripts and resamplers to use within `main.py` before execution.

+For a faster execution, `main_parallel.py` is available, in which severall settings can be specified for parallel processing across available CPUs.

 ### Running Experiments

 Experiments are divided into three groups: Monthly, Quarterly, and Yearly.
 Each group has a different number of periods for the horizon.
 The following commands can be used to run each type of experiment: